jmcouillard/processing-project-template/README.md

 git clone https://github.com/jmcouillard/processing-project-template.git
 ```

-### Create a compatible Eclipse project
+## Step 2 : Create a compatible Eclipse project

-If you want to create a new, empty project :

 1. Copy and rename `processing-project-template` folder in your Eclipse *workspace*.
 2. Import the copied folder in Eclipse.
 To do so, right-click inside the package explorer, then click on **Import->Existing Projects into Workspace**.
 3. Copy the libraries as explained in the next part.
-4. Start your coding in `src/com/MyProject.java`.

-If the project already exists, and you want to use the build file :

-1. Rename and/or copy file in order to reflect file structure of `processing-project-template`.
-2. Try to run yout project and make sure it still works correctly.
-If not, read error log in the console, and take a look at your build path : some paths may have changed.

-### Copy libraries
+## Step 3 : Copy libraries (.jar)

 You will also need to fill up the `lib` folder.

 1. Copy all the required Processing libraries (.jar, .dll, .jnilib, etc.) into the `lib/processing` folder.
 Take a look at the README in the folder for more information
 2. Copy all the required contributed libraries into the `lib` folder.
-Once again, take a look at the README in the folder for more information
+Once again, take a look at the README in the folder for more information.
 3. In you eclipse workspace, link these .jar to the project by right-clicking on the .jar, and then **Build Path->Add to build path**

+## Step 4 : Code!

+Start your coding in `src/com/MyProject.java`.

-## Step 2 : Edit properties file
+## Step 5 : Prepare the build properties file

 Edit `resources/build.properties` with your favorite text editor, and modify properties to reflect your project.